-- (6) whether a financial burden defense is justified if the need for the accommodation arises from the Owner's failure to maintain or repair the property as required by law or contract. - (c) A fundamental alteration is a modification that changes the essential nature of the services or operations of the Person being asked to provide the accommodation.
-For example, if a landlord does not normally provide shopping for residents, a request to shop for a person with a disability could constitute a fundamental alteration. - (d) A person cannot deny a request for a reasonable accommodation based on the person's or another individual's fears or prejudices about the individual's disability, nor can a denial be based on the fact that provision of a reasonable accommodation or modification might be considered unfair by other individuals or might be an undue burden if extended to multiple other individuals who might request accommodations.
+- (6) whether a financial burden defense is justified if the need for the accommodation arises from the Owner's failure to maintain or repair the property as required by law or contract, or to otherwise comply with related legal obligations. - (c) A fundamental alteration is a modification that changes the essential nature of the services or operations of the Person being asked to provide the accommodation.
+For example, if a landlord does not normally provide shopping for residents, a request to shop for a person with a disability could constitute a fundamental alteration. - (d) A person cannot deny a request for a reasonable accommodation based on the person's or another individual's fears or prejudices about the individual's disability, nor can a denial be based on the fact that provision of a reasonable accommodation or modification might be considered unfair by other individuals or might possibly become an undue burden if extended to multiple other individuals who might request accommodations.